SilkRose/Pony/stories/script-kitty/script-kitty.md

 *Now to edit the logs from Rarity's IP to the gator.*

-She pawed keys randomly, executing a mass SQL statement to find and replace every instance of her IP with the one from Pinkie's house.
+She pawed keys randomly, executing a mass string-substitution SQL statement to find and replace every instance of Rarity's IP with the one from Pinkie's house.

 *Time for the main attack.*